kulshekhar/ts-jest/docs/user/install.md

 ### Creating

-By default Jest can run without any config file, but it will not compile `.ts` files.
+By default Jest can run without any config files, but it will not compile `.ts` files.
 To make it transpile TypeScript with ts-jest, we will need to create a configuration file.

 ts-jest can create the configuration file for you automatically: